 - Other personal costs

-Although these expenses aren’t tax-deductible, earning money back can help offset the costs of attending school.
-If you’re unsure of what you can and can’t claim, reach out to Community Tax and one of our tax experts will help you decipher what can be claimed as an educational expense.
+While these expenses aren’t tax-deductible, earning money back can help offset the costs of attending school.
+If you’re unsure what you can and can’t claim, reach out to Community Tax and one of our tax experts will help you decipher what can be claimed as an educational expense.

 What If I Received a Scholarship In the Past Year?

-Can Community Tax Help Me with My Tax Form 1098-T?
+Can Community Tax Help Me with my Taxes?

 Why Should I Choose Community Tax?

-We are proud to be a Better Business Bureau “A+” rated company as well as a Department of Consumer Affairs accredited institution.
+We are proud to be a Better Business Bureau “A+” rated company, as well as a Department of Consumer Affairs accredited institution.
 Our experts are dedicated to finding simple, cost effective solutions to the tax problems of our clients.
 At Community Tax, the client’s needs come first.
 We don’t charge outrageous upfront costs and we won’t charge you before you know your options.
-Call us today for a free consultation at (844) 325-4360 and get started on your future today.
+Call us today for a free consultation at (999)676-4319 and get started on your future today.